Sandro Wassermann

 Sandro Wassermann (born 22 July 1998) is a motorcycle speedway rider from Germany.

 Career

 Wassermann was born in Illertissen, Germany and came to prominence when he won the 2014 Speedway Youth World Championship.
 The event was a 250cc class held at the Marian Spychała Speedway Stadium in Opole, Poland.

-He represented Germany in the final of the 2016 European Pairs Speedway Championship.
+Wassermann represented Germany in the final of the 2016 European Pairs Speedway Championship.

-Before AC Landshut joined the Team Speedway Polish Championship, he won three Bundesliga titles with the club in 2016, 2017 and 2018.
+Before AC Landshut joined the Team Speedway Polish Championship, Wassermann won three Bundesliga titles with the club in 2016, 2017 and 2018.

-In 2023, he helped MC Güstrow win the Bundesliga title.
+In 2023, Wassermann helped MC Güstrow win the Bundesliga title.